Baptism in Martin Luther’s Theology

 Luther teaches that the sacraments belong to the life of the Church into which people are baptized.
 Baptism is a specific means for the Church to use as an external sign of grace.
 It is a public act practiced in the community of baptizing Christians, a church, whose communal faith gives the framework for baptism’s meaningful use.
 In that context, it is a meaningful holy sign with transformative effects.

 Adhering to Christ’s command and promise (Matt.
 28), the Church offers a rite of inclusion.
 It is the Church’s responsibility to teach what the spiritual sign teaches about God, human condition, and salvation.
 As an organized community with agreed-upon principles on the interpretation of the gospel, the Church is poised to offer grace with the proclamation of the Word and means of grace.
 Inversely, without a proper offering of these signs of grace, there would be no Church.
-In other words, it is specifically in church’s use that sacraments work as public signs of grace; their meaning and credibility are in the proclamation and praxis of the community offering them.
+In other words, it is specifically in the Church's use that sacraments work as public signs of grace; their meaning and credibility are in the proclamation and praxis of the community offering them.

 Luther considers proper teaching of sacraments and their rationale vital for the life of the Church, and for Christian identity.
-Beginning with Jesus’ own baptism and his command for baptism, he joins in the Church’s adherence to the Trinitarian formula when explicitly confessing with the ancient creeds.61 Luther does not want to instill many changes in the actual ritual, nor does he require uniformity.
+Beginning with Jesus’ own baptism and his command for baptism, he joins in the Church’s adherence to the trinitarian formula when explicitly confessing with the ancient creeds.61 Luther did not want to instill many changes in the actual ritual, nor did he require uniformity.
 To him, the “external ceremonies are least important” (e.g., blowing into nose, sign of cross, salt, robe, candle, etc.), since “human additions do not matter very much as long as baptism itself is administered with God’s word, true faith, and serious prayer.”62

 Luther presents baptism as an effective starting point for a battle against sin and evil.
-He teaches spiritual attentiveness and recognition of the holy.
+He taught spiritual attentiveness and recognition of the holy.
 “Out of a sense of Christian commitment, I appeal to all those who baptize, sponsor infants, or witness a baptism to take to heart the tremendous work and great solemnity here.”63 Baptism is about fighting the devil and death!
 Thus, the part of exorcism is important, as is providing the experience of a new birth with full immersion in the water, in the nude, and with a white dress for the baptized.
-Given the solemnity of the occasion, a proper reverend attitude is called for: “For here in the words of these prayers you hear how plaintively and earnestly the Christian church brings the infant to God, confesses before him with such unchanging, undoubting words that the infant is possessed by the devil and a child of sin and wrath, and so diligently ask for help and grace through baptism, that the infant may become a child of God.”64
+Given the solemnity of the occasion, a proper reverent attitude is called for: “For here in the words of these prayers you hear how plaintively and earnestly the Christian church brings the infant to God, confesses before him with such unchanging, undoubting words that the infant is possessed by the devil and a child of sin and wrath, and so diligently ask for help and grace through baptism, that the infant may become a child of God.”64

 Luther left a legacy of openness in terms of the ritual aspects of baptism, and this shows in different practices among Lutherans worldwide.
-The rationale for the “necessity” of baptism, however, calls for a re-examination for its relevance in today’s world.
+The rationale for the “necessity” of baptism, however, calls for a re-examination of its relevance in today’s world.

 While there is flexibility regarding the ritual aspects of baptism, Luther does not consider it an option not to baptize—in normal circumstances.
-He concludes from the history that God has found the practice pleasing.
+He concludes from history that God has found the practice pleasing.
 Baptism continues to serve an important purpose in combating death and devil in a reality where people are born ungodly and wicked, devoid of knowledge of God and filled with contempt of God.
 Baptism shines not only as a sign of but a “doorway” to another reality and freedom.
 “Ah, dear Christians, let us not value or treat this unspeakable gift so half-heartedly.
 For baptism is our only comfort and the doorway to all of God’s possessions and to the communion of all the saints.
 To this end may God help us.”65 In other words, baptism is an entrance into a new life and a change in relationship to God.

 Luther writes about the “washing of regeneration”66 not as a requirement for salvation, but rather as God’s action: “this washing takes place only through God’s will and not at all through the Word and the water.”67 Luther explains that this purge is about saving one from the effects of sin: “This is the simplest way to put it: the power, affect, benefit, fruit, and purpose of practicing it is that it saves … To be saved, as everyone knows, is nothing else than to be delivered from sin, death and the devil, to enter into Christ’s kingdom, and deliberate with him forever.”68